 - International flights may charge more (or less, if you are lucky) for checked baggage

-- Overweight or Oversized Baggage: Bags that weigh more than 40 – 50 lbs. and are larger than 62 linear inches (measure length + width + height) will incur an added fee ranging from about $25 to $200 plus.
+- Overweight or Oversized Baggage: Bags that weigh more than 40 – 50 lbs. and are larger than 62 linear inches (measure length + width + height) will incur an added fee ranging from about $25 to $200 plus per bag.

-Typical size limitations are 9” wide x 14” across x 22” high (45 linear inches), including the handle and wheels and 40 lbs. maximum weight.
-Check to see if the airline charges for a carry-on bag—some do.
+Carry-on bag allowances varies by airline.
+Typical size limitations are 9” wide x 14” across x 22” high (45 linear inches), including the handle and wheels.
+Maximum weight is 40 lbs.
+Check to see if the airline charges for a carry-on bag.

 Some airlines charge a fee if you purchase your tickets via phone or at the airport counter.
-These fees could be anywhere from $15 upwards to $45.
+These fees range from $15 upwards to $45.

 Priority Boarding Fees:

 For an extra fee, some airlines will let you board the plane earlier than other passengers.
-The fee could be anywhere from about $9 on up.
+The fees could be anywhere from about $9 on up.

 - Some airlines may charge an additional fee for advance seat assignments